 Th law in Texas holds that you as a grandparent may file an original lawsuit where you are asking the court to name you as a managing conservator of your grandchild.
 This means that you would have the primary responsibility of caring for your grandchild- having him or her live with you, ensuring that he or she goes to school, etc.

 On the other hand, you may not file an original lawsuit where you are asking the court to name you as a possessory conservator.
 A possessory conservator has the right to make decisions for a child but is not in charge of the daily responsibility of raising the child.
-However, in a pending child custody case you may seek to intervene into the previously filed lawsuit in order to be named as a possessory conservator.
+However, in a pending child custody case, you may seek to intervene into the previously filed lawsuit to be named a possessory conservator.
 In order to successfully intervene into a lawsuit, you must show a trial court judge that there is a significant impairment of your grandchild’s physical health or emotional development.

 Standing issues related to siblings attempting to win primary conservatorship of a child

 If you are an adult sibling of a child and wish to bring a lawsuit asking for conservatorship rights over a child you may do so as long as you meet one of the standing requirements listed below.

 -if you are a person (other than a foster parent) who has had actual care, control, and possession of the child for at least six months ending not more than 90 days preceding the date of the filing of the custody petition

 -if you are a person with whom the child and the child’s guardian, managing conservator, or parent have resided with for at least 6 months ending not more than 90 days preceding the date of the filing of the petition if the child’s guardian, managing conservator, or parent is deceased at the time of the filing of the petition